Bridge00/bridge00.github.io/index.md

 ## About Me

 I am currently a 3rd year Ph.D. student in Computer Science at the [University of Maryland](https://www.cs.umd.edu/), supervised by [Professor Ming Lin](https://www.cs.umd.edu/~lin/) at the [GAMMA Group](https://gamma.umd.edu/).
-My research interests include **learning-based autonomous driving**, **learning generalizable features in computer vision**, and most recently **VR and HCI for high-fidelity data generation**.
-Most recently, I have been working on projects related to traffic-aware autonomous driving for societal objectives, as well as quantifying complex human driving behavior through VR.
+My research interests include **learning-based behavioral cloning**, **invariance in computer vision**, and most recently **differentiable simulation**.
+Currently, I'm working on projects related to differentiable traffic simulation and leverage driving data collected via virtual reality.
+I am also self-studying reinforcement learning and skills with Unity or Unreal.

 <!-- <strong style="color:#e74d3c; font-weight:600">I am looking for a postdoc or research scientist position in the US and EU.
 I would appreciate a ping if you see a job I might fit.</strong> -->